-Most adoption agencies specializing in private domestic adoptions—and especially those who help support and facilitate the adoption for the birth mother—will offer a plethora of different services.
-These services will be specific for each member of the adoption triad: the birth mother (or birth parents), the child, and the prospective adoptive parents or family.
+Most adoption agencies specializing in private domestic adoptions, and especially those who help support and facilitate adoptions for birth mothers, will offer a plethora of different services.
+These services will be specific for each member of the adoption triad—the birth mother or birth parents, the child, and the prospective adoptive parents or family.

 These services provided by each agency will differ, but most are the same to meet the requirements and regulations within your respective state.

 The first service they will provide you is information for every step of the journey.
 This will feel like a lot of information at once.
-It will include timelines, expenses you may receive from the prospective adoptive parents or agency, legal paperwork, and counseling resources to name a few.
+It will include timelines, expenses you may receive from the prospective adoptive parents or agency, legal paperwork, and counseling resources, to name a few.
 Their goal is to ensure you have all of the information you need to make the best choice for you and your baby.
-If you feel like you do not understand something or that your questions are not being answered, do not be afraid to change agencies.
+If you feel like you do not understand something or that your questions are not being answered, also do not be afraid of changing agencies.
 You want this relationship to be one where you feel informed and secure.

-After you have been given all of the information on the process for you and your baby, the adoption agency will work with you to help you decide on the next best steps in meeting with prospective adoptive families you may choose as your child’s adoptive parents.
-Many agencies that are licensed and specialize in facilitating adoptions for both the birth mother and/or father and prospective adoptive parents will work with the prospective adoptive parents to create a profile or book of letters, photos, and information on the adoptive family.
+After you have been given all of the information on the process for you and your baby, the adoption agency will work with you to help you decide on the best next steps in meeting with prospective adoptive families you may choose as your child’s adoptive parents.
+Many agencies that are licensed and specialize in facilitating adoptions for both the birth mother and/or father and prospective adoptive parents will work with the prospective adoptive parents to create a profile or book of letters, photos, and information on them.
 The profile the agency collects on the prospective adoptive family is conclusive.
-The prospective adoptive parents will have gone through the first step in their process with the agency which is to complete a home study.
+The prospective adoptive parents will have gone through the first step in their process with the agency, which is to complete a home study.
 The home study needs to be done by licensed social workers or licensed adoption professionals in their state (dependent on licensing requirements).
+Many times the agency the prospective adoptive parents are using to match them with the birth mother and facilitate the adoption will have also conduct the home study.

-Many times, the agency with whom the prospective adoptive couple is using to match them with a birth mother and facilitate the adoption will also have completed a home study.
 The home study is exhaustive in ensuring the home and family are safe and prepared for adopting a child.
-The prospective adoptive parents will need to complete a number of hours of parenting training, complete numerous interviews with the social worker, and have visits to their home to ensure it is safe and prepared for a child.
-The home study also includes recommendations from faith leaders, employers, friends, family, and teachers of children in the home.
-Every individual living in the home is interviewed, and all go through an FBI livescan background check and a check in each county where that person has lived.
+The prospective adoptive parents will need to complete a number of hours of parenting training, complete numerous interviews with the social worker, and have visits to their home to check that it is safe and prepared for a child.
+The home study also includes recommendations from faith leaders, employers, friends, family, and teachers of other children in the adoptive family.
+Every individual living in the home is interviewed, and all go through an FBI livescan background check and a check in each county where they have lived.
 Driving records, income levels, medical, education, and employment histories are also disclosed and included in the home study report.

-After the agency completes the home study, they will work with the prospective adoptive family on building their profile and photo pages for your viewing.
-Once you have chosen one or a few sets of parents with whom you would like to connect, the agency will act as an intermediary and help facilitate that first conversation.
+After the social worker in the hopeful adoptive parent’s state of residence completes the home study, the agency will work with the prospective adoptive family on building their profile for you to view.
+Once you have chosen one or a few sets of potential adoptive parents with whom you would like to connect, the agency will act as an intermediary and help facilitate that first conversation.
 They will work with you as you navigate that process of connecting with and interviewing prospective parents for your child.
-They make the process as seamless and stress-free as possible for you.
+The agency’s goal is to make this part of the adoption journey as stress-free as possible for you as the expectant parent.

-Once you have chosen an adoptive family for your child, the agency will work with you on paperwork, negotiating what expenses will be covered by the prospective adoptive family during your pregnancy, and other legal paperwork.
-They will help you get your questions answered throughout your pregnancy and will help you work through each step of the process.
+Once you have chosen an adoptive family for your child, your adoption agency will work with you on paperwork, negotiating what expenses will be covered by the prospective adoptive family during your pregnancy and other legal paperwork.
+They will help you get your questions answered throughout your pregnancy and help you work through each step of the process.

-Most importantly, the adoption agency will help you decide what kind of relationship you would like to have with your child and his or her adoptive parents.
+Most importantly, the adoption agency will help you through the process decide what kind of relationship you would like to have with your child and their adoptive parents.
 Would you like a very open relationship where you call, visit, and send and receive photos?
-Or would you like a more semi-open adoption where maybe you just receive photos or updates at milestones?
-The agency can help you work through those decisions, create an adoption plan for you and your baby, and craft the agreement you will have with your child’s adoptive family on the amount of contact you will have.
+Or would you like a more semi-open adoption where maybe you just receive photos or updates at milestones.
+The agency can help you work through those decisions, create an adoption plan for you and your baby, and craft an agreement on the amount of contact you will have with your child’s adoptive family.

-Most agencies will also touch base with you as the birth parent once a month—usually up to six months—to report back after post-placement visits with the adoptive family.
-Sometimes, it does not happen as often, but agencies will check in with you and see how you are doing.
+Most agencies will also touch base with you as the birth parent once a month for usually up to six months to report back after post-placement visits with the adoptive family.
+Sometimes it does not happen as often, but agencies will check in with you and see how you are doing.
 The relationship with a good agency does not end at relinquishment.